neelsg/lithium/docs/tour.md

 Lithium basic types are:

-    bool byte complex float int string
+    bool int string float complex

-Each of these types are defined in a standard library package that is imported implicitly, so you do not need to list them in an import statement.
+Each of these types are defined in a built-in library package that is imported implicitly, so you do not need to list them in an import statement.

 These packages also provide more fine-grained type definitions such as the